ClojureBridge/tones/curriculum/01-piano-chords.md

 ```

 On the right end of this line, she evaluated it also.
-Hey! a piano chord!
-Meg heard the sound of a chord not a single note.
+Hey!
+A piano chord!
+Meg heard the sound of a chord, not just a single note.

 ### sequence of notes